alexanderwende/injector/README.md

 }

-// create an `Injector` instance const injector = new Injector();
+// create an injector instance const injector = new Injector();

 // tell the injector how to resolve the MESSAGE_SERVICE token
 // we are using a `ClassProvider` here, but we could use other providers as well injector.register(MESSAGE_SERVICE, new ClassProvider(FooMessageService));

-// create instances by letting the `Injector` resolve them const client = injector.resolve(MessageClient)!;
+// create instances by letting the injector resolve them const client = injector.resolve(MessageClient)!;

 client.service.getMessage(); // --> 'foo'